GAM-team/GAM/wiki/Classroom-Courses.md

 * `showcreatoremails` - Display course materials creator email; requires an additional API call per course materials.
 * `showtopicnames` - Display topic names; requires and additional API call per course.
 * `fields <CourseMaterialsFieldNameList>` - Select specific fields to display.

+With `print course-materials`, the materials selected for display are all output on one row/line as a repeating item with the other course fields.
+When `oneitemperrow` is specified, each material is output on a separate row/line with the other course fields.
+This simplifies processing the materials in the CSV file with subsequent Gam commands.

 Use the `countsonly` option to display the number of course materials in a course but not their details.